fplmarques/pipeStructure/README.md

 - For the test files above, the script will generate the following files for K ranging from 1 to 4:
   - K*_paramfile.txt
   - K*_indfile.txt
-- CLUMPP's indfile have the following structure:
+- CLUMPP's indfile has the following structure:

 <pre>
 ```